 Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, additional educational experiences will take into account future career plans.
+For instance, some fellows may be provided additional training and experiences in the performance of kidney transplant biopsy based on the fellow's post-fellowship career plans or the needs of the program's patient population.
 The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experience.
 The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.

-4.11.k.
+n.
 Required Didactic Experience